muziejus/javascripting-english-major/3-programming.md

 }
 ```

-Note where the semicolons are place, and also note that the two lines
+Note where the semicolons are placed, and also note that the two
+initialization lines

 ```javascript
 let i;